levylabpitt/Nanosurf-AFM/README.md

 The Microscope control software is by reference, and you must destroy references in the reverse order that you make them.
 In order to do this, I have found that the simplist way to go about this is to have the **Application Reference** be the *only* reference open in the Main Program.
 The **Application Reference** is opened at the start of the program, and then closed at the end of the program.
 All other references, which are derived from this **Application Reference** are to be opened inside of SubVIs and destroyed at the end of the execution of the SubVI.
 This makes it easier to keep track of what order references were opened and thus what order they need to be closed in.

 ---
+# No longer doing anything involving OneNote in this VI.

 ## OneNote Flow